vandosant/notetaking/4-semesters-of-cs-in-6-hrs.md

 - Quick sort: take pivot element and sort a greater-than-pivot and less-than-pivot list, recursively quick sorting down, and concatenating less-than + pivot + greater-than lists

 ### Data Structures
-- When you have ordered data and you want to search for nodes very quickly
+- Binary search tree: When you have ordered data and you want to search for nodes very quickly